Planning a vacation while pregnant? Get ideas for the best U.S. babymoon destinations recommended by travel bloggers.

 By Kylie Gibbon of Our Overseas Adventures

-Book tickets for the Sydney Symphony, Australian Ballet or other world-class performance at the iconic Sydney Opera House.
+Book tickets for the Sydney Symphony, Australian Ballet, or other world-class performances at the iconic Sydney Opera House.
 Or just take a behind-the-scenes tour.

 Even if you don’t stay there, the spa at the Park Hyatt is quite incredible, with services given an Australian twist using native flowers.

 It’s best to avoid summer (December to February) if you’re not used to the heat, especially when pregnant, as it can get quite hot and humid.